OfficeDev/office-js-docs-pr.pt-br/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 > [!NOTE]
-> Quando você revisar a marcação, observe os namespaces adicionais usados na marca a:blip.
-Você verá no document.xml que o **xlmns: um** namespace (o namespace drawingML principal) é dinamicamente colocado no início do uso de referências do drawingML, e não na parte superior da document.xml Part.
+> Ao revisar a marcação, observe os namespaces adicionais usados na marca a:blip.
+Você verá em document.xml que o namespace **xlmns:a** (o namespace principal drawingML) é colocado dinamicamente no início do uso de referências drawingML em vez de na parte superior da parte document.xml.
 However, the relationships namespace (r) must be retained where it appears at the start of document.xml.
 Check your picture markup for additional namespace requirements.
 Remember that you don't have to memorize which types of content require what namespaces, you can easily tell by reviewing the prefixes of the tags throughout document.xml.

 ### <a name="understanding-additional-image-parts-and-formatting"></a>Noções básicas sobre partes de imagem e formatação adicionais